Take a look at the I-TECH ivermectin trial results summary, and find out if ivermectin works against COVID-19!

 The Malaysia Director-General of Health, Dr. Noor Hisham Abdullah also shared an updated meta-analysis of ivermectin trials, including the new I-TECH study results, but removing three fraudulent studies – Elgazzar, Okomus and Niaee.

 Results towards the left suggest a clinical benefit for ivermectin.
-In this case, Dr. Noor Hisham used the study’s most promising result – post-study mortality, but even that did not reach clinical significant (p<0.05)
+In this case, Dr. Noor Hisham used the study’s most promising result – post-study mortality, but even that did not reach clinical significance (p<0.05)

 You can also see the results of the TOGETHER trial from Brazil, and IVERCOR-COVID19 (Vallejos) trial that Dr. Noor Hisham mentioned just above the I-TECH results.